TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performance-subcoreresourcelimithit.md

 * Metrics Missing
     + The database may remain active, but you may see metrics missing from Azure Portal due to lack of available memory for telemetry processes.
 * Performance Issues
-    + As you have already reached the resource limit threshold, this may impact the overall performance of the database and cause query slowness and timeouts.
+    + Reaching resource limits may impact the overall performance of the database and cause query slowness and timeouts.
 <!--/issueDescription-->

 ## **Recommended Steps**